HOMEFULNESS - a poor people-led solution to Homelessness

 For more information on how to become involved with this project, please email firstname.lastname@example.org.

-To donate to the Homefulness Project, please send checks to:
+To donate to the Homefulness Project, click here for online donations or send checks to: